-Finally, here a few hints about using the software.
+Finally, for those not familiar with the Creo interface, here are a few hints about using the software.
 Menu items and/or graphics entities on the screen are selected by clicking on them with the left mouse button.
 We will often refer to this as a 'left click' or simply as a 'click'.
 The middle mouse button ('middle click') can be used (generally) whenever Accept, Enter, Close or Done is required.
 The dynamic view controls are obtained using the mouse as shown in Table 1.
-Users of Pro/E will be quite comfortable with these mouse controls.
+Users of Creo will be quite comfortable with these mouse controls.
 Any menu commands grayed out are unavailable for the current context.
 Otherwise, any menu item is available for use.
-You can, for example, jump from the design menus to the pulldown menus at any time.
 Many operations can be launched by clicking and holding down the right mouse button (RMB) on an entry in the model tree or in the graphics window.
 This will produce a (context sensitive) pop-up menu of relevant commands.

-As of several releases ago, Pro/E and MECHANICA incorporated a new "object-action" operating paradigm (as opposed to the previous "action-object" form).
+Creo incorporates an "object-action" operating paradigm.
 This means you can pick an object on the screen (like a part surface), then specify the action to be performed on it (like applying a load).
 This is a much more streamlined and natural sequence to process commands.
-Of course, the previous action-object form will still work.
+Of course, the previous "action-object" form will still work.
 In this Tutorial, command sequences are represented at various times in either of the two forms.
 Hopefully, this will not get confusing.